Kwäday Dän Tsʼìnchi: Discovery

-Description
+Condition and preservation

 The remains had been dismembered after death, probably by shifting ice due to thermal cracking and slumping along the edge of the glacier.
 The first part found was the torso, with left arm and mummified hand still attached.
 The lower body was found a few meters away, with the thighs and muscle still attached.
 The head was missing, as were the right arm and lower right leg, though his hair, attached to some remnants of the scalp, and some small bones from the right hand and foot were recovered.
 Soft tissue was present primarily in the torso and thighs.
 The torso was of particular interest, as gastric contents could be analyzed to yield clues to the days leading up to the man's death.
 The skull was located in 2003, but was not removed from the site for study.

-The young man was estimated to be approximately 18–19 years old at his time of death.
-The cause of death is unknown, but there appears to be no sign of serious injury, and hypothermia is a possibility.
-He died near the onset of the Little Ice Age.
-An examination of the food in Kwäday Dän Tsʼìnchi's digestive tract reveals that he had traveled a distance of around 100 km in the three days prior to his death, from the coastal region up into higher elevations where he was found.
-Based on pollen found in the contents of his colon, he was traveling in the summer.